Nemeritz/A1_SE751_G27/README.md

 **Troubleshooting**

-If the application gets does not progress for the thumbnail generation and the darkening & blurring then try to restart the application.
+- If the application gets does not progress for the thumbnail generation and the darkening & blurring then try to restart the application.
 If restarting the application does not work then try to change the amount of Images in the dataset.

 **Caution**

-Do not try to edit the dataset folder while the progress bars have not reached 100% as that will break the application.
+- Do **not** try to edit the dataset folder while the progress bars have not reached 100% as that will break the application.
+- Google API only allows max **600** requests per minute so try to keep the dataset below 100.
+- Make sure all images you use are valid images i.e. not corrupted.